michaeltelford/wgit/README.md

 end

 if my_pages_missing_keywords.empty?
-  puts "Your pages are missing no keywords, nice one!" else puts "Your pages compared to your competitors are missing the following keywords:" puts my_pages_missing_keywords.uniq end
+  puts 'Your pages are missing no keywords, nice one!' else puts 'Your pages compared to your competitors are missing the following keywords:' puts my_pages_missing_keywords.uniq end
 ```